w3c/webappsec/admin/100_percent_https_roadmap.md

-100% HTTPS: Roadmap for the entire Web
+100% HTTPS: Speculations on a Roadmap for the entire Web
 ======================================

 Is “Just turn on TLS” and s/http/https/g good enough?